strongself/The-Book-of-VIPER/IntroductionToVIPER.md

 - Some principles **doesn't work with UIKit** out of the box.
 - **Lack of recommendations**, best practices and complex application examples.

-We'll cover each of these concepts in detail and focuse on how to solve those cons.
+We'll cover each of these concepts in detail and focuse on how to solve those cons through the book.

 **VIPER history timeline:**